JamesChamberlainw/Hybridisation-of-SMS-EMOA-with-Regression-Models-for-Bi-Objective-Test-Sets/README.md

 # COMM510:  Hybridisation of SMS-EMOA with Regression Models for bi-objective test sets

-The use of hypervolume as an indicator for the survival of individuals in a population in SMS-EMOA can be considered computationally expensive.
-This study as such explores the use of a variety of regression models to replace approximately half of the calculations for the hypervolume contribution made by the EA for the *ZDT1*, *ZDT3*, *ZDT4* and *ZDT6* test sets.

-# What is this project?

-This is a coursework project for COMM510 (2024-25) extends the **pymoo** library by replacing the selection function with various regression models to reduce real hypervolume calculations by approximately half.
+This coursework project for COMM510 (2024-25) extends the pymoo library by replacing the selection function with various regression models, aiming to reduce real hypervolume calculations by approximately half.
+The use of hypervolume as an indicator for the survival of individuals in SMS-EMOA is computationally expensive, and this study explores how regression models can reduce these calculations.
 The focus is on minimizing calculation calls rather than computational time, with the implementation reflecting this approach.
-Since the computations are based on test sets that are bi-objective and two-dimensional, the results are not expected to scale to higher dimensions.
+The results are based on bi-objective test sets (ZDT1, ZDT3, ZDT4, and ZDT6) and are not expected to scale to higher dimensions.

 # References